-E. Attic Ventilation:
+E. Attic Ventilation

-- 1. When using roof vents without soffit vents and without a ceiling vapor barrier, sufficient vents shall be used to provide one (1) square foot of free vent area for each 150 square feet of ceiling area. - 2.
-When using roof vents without soffit vents with a ceiling vapor barrier, sufficient vents shall be used to provide one square foot of free vent area for each 300 square feet of ceiling area. - 3.
-When using a combination of roof and soffit vents and no ceiling vapor barrier, sufficient vents shall be used to provide one (1) square foot of free vent area for each 300 square feet of ceiling area.
-Vents shall be installed with no less than fifty percent (50%), and no more than eighty percent (80%) of the total vent area in the roof near the peak with the balance of vents in the soffit. - 4.
-To conserve energy, power roof ventilation systems will be used only as a method of last resort.
+- When using roof vents without soffit vents and without a ceiling vapor barrier, sufficient vents shall be used to provide 1 sq. ft. of free vent area for each 150 sq. ft. of ceiling area. - When using roof vents without soffit vents with a ceiling vapor barrier, sufficient vents shall be used to provide 1 sq. ft. of free vent area for each 300 sq. ft. of ceiling area. - When using a combination of roof and soffit vents and no ceiling vapor barrier, sufficient vents shall be used to provide 1 sq. ft. of free vent area for each 300 sq. ft. of ceiling area.
+Vents shall be installed with no less than 50%, and no more than 80% of the total vent area in the roof near the peak with the balance of vents in the soffit. - To conserve energy, power roof ventilation systems will be used only as a method of last resort.
 Roof ventilation should be accomplished through correctly sized gable vents, ridge vents, and soffit vents.